laurentj/slimerjs/docs/api/webpage.rst

 - ``main``: Theorically, true if this event comes from the main frame, false if it comes from an iframe of some other sub-frame.

-Because of lack of information in some API of XulRunner, SlimerJS cannot give you the ``type`` and the ``main`` value.
+Because of lack of information in some API of Firefox, SlimerJS cannot give you the ``type`` and the ``main`` value.
 They are always respectively ``'Undefined'`` and ``true``

 Example: